umbraco/UmbracoDocs/Fundamentals/Setup/Server-Setup/Load-Balancing/index.md

 Additionally the order in which cache instructions are written to the cache instructions table is very important for LB, this order is guaranteed by having a single admin server.

-**Question>** _Can my SchedulingPublisher backoffice admin server also serve front-end requests?_
+__Question>__ _Can my Master admin server also serve front-end requests?_

 Yes.
-There are no problems with having your SchedulingPublisher backoffice admin server also serve front-end request.
+There are no problems with having your master admin server also serve front-end request.

 However, if you wish to have different security policies for your front-end servers and your back office servers, you may choose to not do this.